ZBok/BetterVanillaPirates/readme.md

 - Additions described above that are based on storyline completion or Kestrel mission completion are applied retroactively.
 This means that you'll see all the changes on a save where you've completed these already, at least after you land once or twice post plugin install.

 - Three new invisible "Marauder Hunted" missions.
 As your combat rating gets very high, you will see much tougher Bounty Hunter fleets occasionally hunt you down.

+- *NEW* Now adds Korath Automata raid missions (spaceport) on certain Syndicate systems after the Korath Exiles start producing automata.
+Just like the Raider Attack missions in vanilla, just with Automata.
+You can now farm Sestor/Mereti ships post Wanderer storyline!

 - 10+ new Marauder variants (existing pirate ships with new outfit combinations) used in missions and bounty hunter fleets.